HolyBlackCat/cpp-tutorials/choosing_compiler_and_more.md

    Most code analysis tools (including those in most IDEs, excluding VS) are based on Clang today, so you'll likely have to keep your code compatible with it regardless.

 2. GCC - Ok, but slower compilation speed compared to Clang on Windows, and worse memory usage (about 2x more in my tests).
 Cross-compilation* requires slightly more effort**.
 No sanitizers on Windows.
 3. MSVC - [Has some issues with optimization quality and standard conformance.](#msvc-issues) Slow at adding support for C++23 and C++26.
 Not open-source.
 Cross-compilation is impractical***.
 But compilation speed is good (same as Clang or a bit faster).
+Not open-source.

    Has Address Sanitizer on Windows, which is better than GCC (which has no sanitizers on Windows) but worse than Clang (which also has UB Sanitizer on Windows).